 Attention to detail is a trait you will carry for the rest of your life.
 Often it simply takes slowing down and asking more questions.
 These simple steps will save you a lot of frustration and embarrassment.
 Pay attention in class, when people are speaking, and to all instructions on paper.

 6. Take the Time to Manage Your Social Media

 Students, take the time to scrutinize yourself, your actions, and your online personal brand before potential employers get the chance!
 While your contacts might love seeing the photos from your friend’s party, your potential employers may not.
 While students are encouraged to be themselves and be genuine, they must also be mindful to remain professional; old college posts can come back to haunt!

 That doesn’t mean you shouldn’t take silly pictures or videos, but try the old school way of keeping them to yourself!

 The school year can become a challenging time for students.
 The many stresses of juggling assignments, tests, research papers, student clubs, finances, new responsibilities, sports, and social life can easily become overwhelming.
 This is not uncommon.
 Never feel embarrassed to reach out for help, when needed.
 While it is important to effectively complete tasks, it is equally as important to curb stress and take a break every few hours to unwind the mind.

 Learn the signs of burnout and take preventative measures.
 Prioritize your peace of mind and mental health ahead of any class.
+Make this your New Year’s resolution.
 It’s harder to get your sanity back than it is to make up for a bad class grade.